 - Consider the alternatives.
 Is life coaching even right for you?
 A self help book, a mentorship programme, work experience or even a chat with a close friend might be more beneficial.
 If you have faced a psychological trauma, a qualified mental health expert, e.g. therapist or psychologist will be better placed to help.

 - Look for qualifications.
-While coaching isn’t regulated and you might find a good coach without any certification, a post graduate qualification accredited by the ICF is a good benchmark and filter.
+While coaching isn’t regulated and you might find a good coach without any certification, training accredited by the ICF is a good benchmark and filter.